Joe Ely: Solo career

 In the late 1990s, Ely was asked to write songs for the soundtrack of Robert Redford's movie The Horse Whisperer, which led to re-forming The Flatlanders with Gilmore and Hancock.
 A new album from the trio followed in 2002, with a third in 2004.

 In February 2007, Ely released Happy Songs From Rattlesnake Gulch on his own label, Rack 'Em Records.
 Ely said in an interview with Country Standard Time that he thought it would be easier to release the material on his own label, instead of dealing with a regular record label and their release cycles.
 A book of Ely's writings, Bonfire of Roadmaps, was published in early 2007 by the University of Texas Press.
 In early 2008, Ely released a new live album featuring Joel Guzman on accordion recorded at the Cactus Cafe in Austin, Texas in late 2006.

-The Flatlanders released their newest album Hills and Valleys on March 31, 2009.
+The Flatlanders released their album Hills and Valleys on March 31, 2009.

 In 2011, Ely released the critically acclaimed album, Satisfied at Last.

+" Treasure of Love" by The Flatlanders was released in 2021 on Ely's Rack'em records.

 In September 2015, Ely released Panhandle Rambler, an album with a reflective west Texas feel.
 Lonestar Music Magazine says "the title fits the record just right, neatly framing a dozen songs that fit together thematically like a map of both the West Texas landscape and of Ely's epic decades-spanning musical ramble.

 Ely spent 2016 as the reigning "Texas State Musician", a one-year designation which he formally accepted in a ceremony at the State Legislature that spring.